canonical/rockcraft/docs/tutorial/flask.rst

     you may prefer non-chiselled images as they will include additional development tooling (such as for debugging).

-The first step towards chiselling your rock is to ensure you are using a ``bare`` :ref:`base <bases_explanation>`.
+The first step towards chiselling the rock is to ensure we are using a ``bare`` :ref:`base <bases_explanation>`.
 In ``rockcraft.yaml``, change the ``base`` to ``bare`` and add ``build-base: ubuntu@22.04``: